Photo Credit: Netflix –

 During the day, you are free to explore the area, cool off in the river, go ziplining, or simply enjoy the scenery.
 You can also rent a tube for $10 and take a nice float down the river.

-Rates for camping in this beautiful spot start at $35 and check-in is as early as 6am.
+Rates for this beautiful spot for camping near San Diego start at $35 and check-in is as early as 6am.
 CASH ONLY!

 Keep in mind, this land is sacred.
 Do not bring in any glass bottles, don’t play loud music after 10pm, and leave your campground nicer than how you found it.